Leviosa-Shades/SmartThings/README.md

 Choose "Leviosa WiShade Controller..."<br>
 Select "Next" on upper right.<br>
 "Discovery" will start, and numbers of shade groups will be discovered.
 Wait until all Leviosa groups are discovered (should take less than 1 minute).<br>
-When 6 groups (or multiples of 6 for multiple controllers) are discovered, select "Save" on upper right.<br>
+When 6 groups (or multiples of 6 for multiple controllers) are discovered, select "Save" in upper right.<br>
 Select "My Home" tab on bottom.
-Choose "Things" (top tabs) to see the listings on your Leviosa Groups.<br>
+Choose "Things" (top tabs) to see the listings of your Leviosa Groups (Group 1.1, Group 1.2, etc).<br>
-You can edit namse for any group.<br><br>
+You can edit names for any group.<br><br>
 Enjoy Leviosa Motor Shades on SmartThings!<br>